akaivola/export-authenticator-plus-db/README.md

 # SQLCipher Encrypted SQLite Database Exporter

-This scripts is inspired by the thread on the apple discussions: [Authenticator plus missing in my region](https://discussions.apple.com/thread/254567411).
+This script is inspired by the thread on the apple discussions: [Authenticator plus missing in my region](https://discussions.apple.com/thread/254567411).

 This script exports TOTP entries from an encrypted SQLite database (created by Authenticator Plus or a similar app) to individual OTPAuth URIs and ASCII QR codes.